abb-iss/SrcML.NET/README.md

     msbuild SrcML.NET.proj /p:BUILD_NUMBER=42

+To generate the documentation you can run:

+    msbuild SrcML.NET proj /t:docs

+This will place all of the documentation in `[Solution Path]\Build\Documentation`.

 If you want to build the solution and also copy the srcML binaries to the build directory so that you have all of the required artifacts in one place, do this:

     msbuild SrcML.NET.proj /t:Build;CopyExternals